paul-sopin/team4-bwsiracecar-grandprix/README.md

 | DONE | parked inside |
 | -12 | that's live heading, in degrees |

-Everything's simplified since the matrix is 8x24 and it scrolls anything longer at maybe two characters a second, which is no use at all once the car is moving.
+Everything's simplified since the matrix is 8x24 and it scrolls anything longer at maybe two characters a second.

 ## Repository Layout